Human Rights

 Promotion of Occupational Safety and Health

-MAX is promoting initiatives based on safety and health management in accordance with laws and regulations and the MAX Group Safety and Health Basic Policy.
+We promote occupational safety and health in accordance with laws, regulations, and the MAX Group Safety and Health Basic Policy.

 The Safety and Health Committee at each factory promotes initiatives based on an annual plan for the continuous improvement of occupational safety and health.
 Furthermore, 5S study sessions are held once every three months.
-As part of the meetings, patrols and checks for dangerous areas are conducted under the leadership of the General Manager of the Production Division.
+As part of the meetings, patrols and checks for dangerous areas are conducted.

-Seven occupational accidents occurred in fiscal 2023.
-In the event of an occupational accident, MAX shares information at all factories and implements improvement measures aimed at preventing recurrence.
+In the event of an occupational accident, MAX shares information with all factories and implements improvement measures to prevent reoccurrences.

 The MAX Group believes that by respecting people, the development of people will result in growth for the company.
 Since our founding, respect for people has been the guiding spirit.
 The safety and health of employees is an essential element for the realization of respect for people.
 We also believe that measures to ensure the safety and health of employees will lead to coexistence and mutual benefit with stakeholders and local communities.